phalcon-orphanage/docs/en/reference/controllers.rst

 Request and Response
 --------------------
-Assuming that the registered services are provided by the framework.
+Assuming that the framework provides a set of pre-registered services.
 We explain how to interact with the HTTP environment.
 The "request" service contains an instance of :doc:`Phalcon\\Http\\Request <../api/Phalcon_Http_Request>` and the "response" contains a :doc:`Phalcon\\Http\\Response <../api/Phalcon_Http_Response>` representing what is going to be sent back to the client.

 .. code-block:: php